Why Philosophy at CEU?

 - Apart from conferences and workshops, the Department regularly hosts academic events for graduate students such as our annual in-house graduate conference which gives our own students the chance to present their work and a bi-annual international graduate conference open to students from other universities

-- Full financial packages and tuition waivers are available to both MA and PhD students.
-The overwhelming majority of students in the Philosophy Department receive full financial packages.
+- Financial packages and tuition waivers are available to both MA and PhD students.
+The overwhelming majority of students in the Philosophy Department receive financial packages.

 - The Department has placed its PhD students with permanent full-time positions at leading universities in Hungary, the Czech Republic and Turkey.
 Its MA program prepares students to continue their studies at leading PhD programs in other countries, especially in the US, UK and other English-speaking countries.
 Meet some of our alumni here.